 Source: Ocala (Fla.)
 Post Website

-2. Inspect the card slot as well as the PIN pad.
+2. Inspect the card slot and the PIN pad (compare with other pumps).

 Try to wiggle the card slot.
-If it seems loose, you may want to move along to another terminal.
+If it seems loose, or strangely bulkier than the other pumps at the same station, you may want to move along to another terminal.
 Likewise, if the PIN pad seems obtrusively thick, or if it does not match the pads on other pumps, this is a clear sign that something is amiss.

 3. Be on the lookout for hidden cameras.

-If you are paying for gas with your SNB Debit Card, run the card as a credit card instead.
-This limits the cost to the current transaction, affords you additional protections, and avoids the pin pad entirely.
-Another way to avoid the pin pad, if you're still wary of a pump's payment system, is to pay for your gas inside.
+Even if you are paying for your gas with a debit card, if possible, run the card as a “credit card” instead.
+Most financial institutions, including Security National Bank, allow you to do this.
+Not only does this afford you additional protection because the funds aren't immediately drawn out of your account, it also allows you to avoid entering your PIN entirely.
+Another way to avoid the PIN pad, if you're still wary of a pump's payment system, is to simply pay for your gas inside.

-And, as always, monitor your bank accounts closely for any suspicious activity.
-With tools like online and mobile SNB banking, monitoring your account activity is now easier and more convenient than ever!
+As always, monitor your bank accounts closely for any suspicious activity.
+If you find anything, report it to your financial institution and law enforcement right away.
+Luckily, with tools like mobile banking, monitoring your account activity is now easier and more convenient than ever!